 Gagan restaurant has better decor and the food is also appreciable but the service is slow.
 Seems the servers are not trained well.

 It depends on what kind of holidays you want.
-Well, if you want to be near shopping areas ( & Indian restaurants) then stay in Pratunum.
+Well, if you want to be near shopping areas ( & Indian restaurants) then stay in Pratunam.

-Pratunum is the same area where the Platinum mall, the Central world, and a few street markets are located.
-The Pratunum market is a street market and is really big.
+Pratunam is the same area where the Platinum mall, the Central world, and a few street markets are located.
+The Pratunam market is a street market and is really big.
 The market is between the lanes and you must take a walk along these lanes.

 It is an 83-floor hotel, with a balcony on the 81st floor.
-There is a 360 degrees observation deck at 83rd floor and a city view bar on 77th floor.
+There is a 360 degrees observation deck at the 83rd floor and a city view bar on the 77th floor.

 The big windows that you see in the picture, it is the lobby at the 18th floor.